-After the initial installation of Insite Analytics, updates can be found on your account page at www.helpsystems.com/user.
+After the initial installation of Insite Analytics, updates can be found on Customer Portal download page.

 Check your current version by opening Account \ Getting Started from the Insite side menu.

 Insite Analytics Requirements

 As part of HelpSystems Insite, Insite Analytics requires what Insite requires.
 For more information and a full list of requirements, see the Knowledge Based article, HelpSystems Insite System Requirements.